freddyt18/Peronality-Test/README.md

 <hr>

 <h3>But Here's a Catch</h3>

-When you answer those 10 questions, each question contains a specific score depending on which you choose, but ultimately, it comes down to <b>32 results</b>, each result has its own unique id, you guessed it, its <i>number - 1</i>, the program will then suggest up to 4 people whose personality ids are in range of -2 and +2 to your current personality id.
+ When you answer those [<b><i>10 questions</i></b>](#how-are-the-results-generated), each question contains a specific score depending on which you choose, but ultimately, it comes down to <b>32 results</b>, each result has its own unique id, you guessed it, its <i>number - 1</i>, the program will then suggest up to 4 people whose personality ids are in range of -2 and +2 to your current personality id.

 ## Built Using